NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

     geoips test script <script_name> (defaults to 'geoips' package) geoips test script -p <package_name> <script_name>
-    geoips test script -implemented <script_name> (no '-p' as this is only supported for 'geoips' package)
+    geoips test script --implemented <script_name> (no '-p' as this is only supported for 'geoips' package)

 Validate Command
 ----------------